trinodb/trino/presto-docs/src/main/sphinx/connector/hive-s3.rst

                                              by the JVM system property ``java.io.tmpdir``.

 ``hive.s3.pin-client-to-current-region``     Pin S3 requests to the same region as the EC2
-                                             instance where Presto is running,
+                                             instance where Trino is running,
                                              defaults to ``false``.

 ``hive.s3.ssl.enabled``                      Use HTTPS to communicate with the S3 API, defaults to ``true``.